Demon-King169/GambleBot/README.md

 sh stop.sh
 ```

-For these scripts to work make sure to not delete the file `pid.txt` while the program is running.
-If `stop.sh` does not
-work for some reason you can also search for the `java` process and kill it manually.
+If `stop.sh` does not work for some reason you can also search for the `java` process and kill it manually.

 ---